 Sometimes System Idle Process high CPU usage can be related to a software problem.
 If you see a high idle percent and do not think it should be idling that high, check to see if any open programs are locked up or not responding in general.
 Sometimes a program can get stuck in a memory loop or just stop responding, causing the processor to become idle due to not having any commands to process from an open program.

-Apparently, there are a number of issues that are resulting the System Idle Process to high CPU usage in Windows 10.
+Apparently, there are a number of issues that are resulting in the System Idle Process to high CPU usage in Windows 10.
 Most of the users reported they facing these issues having systems with 8 or 16 GB RAM and high-end Intel Core i7 chipsets.
-So, low memory or lower end chipsets are certainly not the problems here.
+So, low memory or lower-end chipsets are certainly not the problems here.
 If you have been facing issues with high CPU and memory usage in Windows 10.
 Now that we have cleared that doubt, here are some things that might be causing your Windows 10 PC to use up all the CPU power and RAM:

 Post Contents :-